 Mid-October is the opportune time to take a road trip down the twisting roads along the Bay of Fundy in New Brunswick, as its seasonal transformation hits full swing.
 Discover this maritime region at your own pace, taking in the serenity of this charming seaside town.

 Still not convinced?
 Visit our blog here for more Autumn Activities in Canada.

 Why Use Canadian Visa?

 Enticed to visit Canada?
 Remember that you’ll need a Canada tourist visa to visit one of these amazing destinations.
-There are 2 types of visitor or tourist visas - a single or multiple entry.
+There are 2 types of visitor or tourist visas - a single or multiple entries.

-Not sure on all the regulations and requirements for a tourist visa?
+Not sure about all the regulations and requirements for a tourist visa?
 Why not let one of our informed and accredited RCICs guide you through the application process.
 Better yet, if you’re looking for a more permanent change, we can help with that too.
 Our professionals are registered with the ICCRC and are legally permitted to verify all documentation, forms as well as all supporting documents and submit your application correctly and timeously for you.
-No hassle, no fuss and no need to risk your fall holiday plans.
+No hassle, no fuss, and no need to risk your fall holiday plans.

-All you have to do to get the ball rolling is to fill out our application form to receive your assessment today and you’ll be one step closer to travelling to Canada this fall.
+All you have to do to get the ball rolling is to fill out our application form to receive your assessment today and you’ll be one step closer to traveling to Canada this fall.